-- Using your Exacto knife, cut along the straight edge between the crop marks. (do not cut past the crop marks).
+- Using your Exacto knife, cut along the straight edge between the marks (do not cut past them).

 - Repeat steps 4 and 5 for each side.

-Exacto knives will allow you to make precise cuts and you’ll can cut multiple sheets at the same time if needed.
+Exacto knives will allow you to make precise cuts, and you can cut multiple sheets at the same time if needed.